School, but an ‘undead version’: Students, parents and teachers in Northern Virginia adjust to online learning

 There were some hiccups.
 Just before school launched on Sept.
 8, Fairfax, which serves 189,000 students, was hit with a ransomware attack.
 A group of hackers claimed to have stolen staff information.
 The incident, now being investigated by the FBI, did not disrupt online lessons for most students and teachers.

 Arlington Public Schools struggled with its technology on the first day of learning, leaving many of its 28,000 students unable to log into class using school-issued devices.
-Superintendent Francisco Durán attributed the problem to officials’ failure to prepare for the high volume of simultaneous log-ins, and the school system resolved the problem — for the most part — by the next day.
+Schools Superintendent Francisco Durán attributed the problem to officials’ failure to prepare for the high volume of simultaneous log-ins, and the school system resolved the problem — for the most part — by the next day.

 And in Loudoun County Public Schools, which enrolls 83,000, some classrooms saw bad behavior.
 Spokesman Rob Doolittle said teachers in the school system reported racist or sexually inappropriate acts in 10 classrooms, spanning six different schools.
 Officials are still exploring the misconduct and determining appropriate punishment, but they are confident that the perpetrators were students.